ndhill84/VMWare-Scripts/README.md

 # VMWare-Scripts
-Mostly PowerCLI scripts I use for VMWare.
+PowerCLI scripts I use for VMWare tasks.